andywimmer/ansible-grav/README.md

 *   The Configuration > Info tab serves as a phpinfo();

 # Caveats

-Recall the first three words of this readme.
-I'm probably not following Ansible best-practices 100%.
-In some areas I know I'm not.
-This playbook is intended to function on a variety of distributions and I've tailored it to minimize unnecessary task attempts for faster overall execution.
-There Is Probably A Better Way To Do It.

 This playbook does not create any users or lock down your sshd_config by disabling root login or password authentication - all of which are recommended if using for production.